Owen Brown (abolitionist, born 1771): Colleges

-Owen was a founding trustee of Western Reserve College and is credited for securing its location in Hudson as well as overseeing the construction of its first building.
+Owen was a never a trustee of Western Reserve College, but he was involved in it since its founding.
+He is credited for securing its location in Hudson as well as overseeing the construction of its first building, a venture on which he made money.
 During Brown's tenure (1825-1835), Western Reserve College became known as a hotbed of abolitionist ideals.
 After the death of the institution's first president, Charles Backus Storrs, in 1833 the university elected a more conservative president, George E. Pierce, in an attempt to distance itself from the politics of slavery.

-In 1835 Brown resigned his position and joined a large contingency of faculty, staff, and students of Western Reserve College, who, together with one trustee, one professor, and a large number of students from Lane Theological Seminary in Cincinnati, in moving to Oberlin Collegiate Institute (since 1850, Oberlin College) in Oberlin, Ohio, where Owen served as trustee from 1835 to 1844.
+In 1835 Brown resigned his position and along with several faculty, staff, and students of Western Reserve College, and a trustee, a professor, and a large number of students from Lane Theological Seminary in Cincinnati, moved to Oberlin Collegiate Institute (since 1850, Oberlin College) in Oberlin, Ohio.
+Owen served as trustee there from 1835 to 1844.
 Brown and others were successful in making Oberlin the first institution of higher learning to admit women and one of the first to admit black students.
-Owen's own daughter, Florella Brown, studied at Oberlin from 1835 to 1839, where she met her husband, Samuel Lyle Adair.
+Owen's daughter, Florella Brown, studied at Oberlin from 1835 to 1839, where she met her husband, Samuel Lyle Adair.

 Death and burial

-Brown died in Hudson, Ohio on May 8, 1856 and was buried at Old Hudson Township Burying Ground.
+Brown died in Hudson, Ohio, on May 8, 1856, and was buried at Old Hudson Township Burying Ground.
 His death in Hudson was a "public event": "there was never so large a funeral procession."